ShakedGolan10/TravelTip/README.md

 ## 🎯 Project Overview

 The **GIS-Based Travel Planner** is a comprehensive, full-stack web application aimed at providing users with an intuitive, interactive map-driven interface for trip planning.
-It leverages advanced Geographic Information Systems (GIS) technology combined with modern web development techniques.
-Users can seamlessly discover, select, organize, and manage travel destinations through a visually engaging Kanban-style planning tool.
+It leverages advanced Geographic Information Systems (GIS) technology combined with modern web development.
+Users can discover, select, organize, and manage travel destinations through a visually engaging Kanban-style planning tool.

 ---